sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 # Parallel Components {#dev_guide_parallelization_parallel_components}

-Each %Parallel Component struct must have the following type aliases:
-1. `using chare_type` is set to one of:
+Building off the introduction, a %Parallel Component is essentially a wrapper around Charm++ chares that makes it easy for a user to add parallel objects into their program.
+Charm++ chares can be confusing to work with which is why we wrap them.
+Each parallel component runs its own \ref dev_guide_parallelization_core_algorithm "Algorithm".
+Data can be sent from one parallel component to another and the receiving parallel components' Algorithm will be able to take that data and continue the program.

+## 1. Types of Parallel Components {#dev_guide_parallelization_component_types}

+There are four types of %Parallel Components in SpECTRE:

 1. `Parallel::Algorithms::Singleton`s have one object in the entire execution of the program.
 They are implemented as single element Charm++ chare arrays.
-Charm++ does offer a distributed object called a singleton, however, we explicitely don't use this for various reasons (see Parallel::Algorithms::Singleton).
+   Charm++ does offer a distributed object called a singleton, however, we explicitly don't use this for various reasons (see Parallel::Algorithms::Singleton).
 Henceforth and throughout SpECTRE, a `singleton` will refer to Parallel::Algorithms::Singleton and *not* a Charm++ singleton.
 2. `Parallel::Algorithms::Array`s hold zero or more elements, each of which is an object distributed to some core.
 An array can grow and shrink in size dynamically if need be and can also be bound to another array.
 A bound array has the same number of elements as the array it is bound to, and elements with the same ID are on the same core.
 See Charm++'s chare arrays for details.
-   3. `Parallel::Algorithms::Group`s are arrays with
-      one element per core which are not able to be moved around between cores.
-These are typically useful for gathering data from array elements on their core, and then processing or reducing the data further.
+3. `Parallel::Algorithms::Group`s are arrays with one element per core which are not able to be moved around between cores.
+These are typically useful for gathering data from elements of a Parallel::Algorithms::Array on their core, and then processing or reducing the data further.
 See [Charm++'s](http://charm.cs.illinois.edu/help) group chares for details.
-   4. `Parallel::Algorithms::Nodegroup`s are similar to
-      groups except that there is one element per node.
-For Charm++ SMP (shared memory parallelism) builds, a node corresponds to the usual definition of a node on a supercomputer.
-However, for non-SMP builds nodes and cores are equivalent.
-We ensure that all entry method calls done through the Algorithm's `simple_action` and `receive_data` functions are
+4. `Parallel::Algorithms::Nodegroup`s are similar to groups except that there is one element per node.
+See [parallel component placement](#dev_guide_parallelization_component_placement) for the definition of a cores and nodes.
+We ensure that all entry method calls done through the Algorithm's `simple_action` and `receive_data` functions are threadsafe.
-      threadsafe.
    User-controlled threading is possible by calling the entry method member function `threaded_action`, which is like `simple_action` except it passes a node lock to the `Action`'s apply function.
-Note that unlike `simple_action`s, multiple `threaded_action`s can be executing simultaneously on the same chare.
+Note that unlike `simple_action`s, multiple `threaded_action`s can be executing simultaneously on the same chare, but on different cores of the node.

+\note Technically there is a fifth type of parallel component called a MainChare which is placed and executed on the global zeroth core.
+However, there can only be one of these in a executable, it is entirely different from a Singleton, and it is not specifiable by the user so we omit it from the count here.

+## 2. Requirements {#dev_guide_parallelization_component_requirements}

+Each %Parallel Component struct must have the following type aliases:
+1. `using chare_type` is set to one of the four \ref dev_guide_parallelization_component_types "types of Parallel Components".
 2. `using metavariables` is set to the Metavariables struct that stores the global metavariables.
 It is often easiest to have the %Parallel Component struct have a template parameter `Metavariables` that is the